What is Canine Parvovirus?

 Pain, particularly if the abdomen is touched

-In rare cases of CPV a dog may exhibit symptoms consistent with hypothermia rather than a high fever.
+In rare cases of CPV, a dog’s symptoms may align with hypothermia instead of a high fever.
 Cardiac CPV is extremely rare and usually only seen in very young puppies where it attacks their heart muscles.
 Cardiac CPV almost always results in death.

-A combination of tests are required in order to give an accurate diagnosis of Canine Parvovirus.
+For an accurate diagnosis of Canine Parvovirus, a combination of tests is required.
 These tests can include but are not limited to:

-You will also be asked to provide a comprehensive history of the health of your pet and the progression of any symptoms that they have displayed.
+Additionally, your vet will ask you to provide a comprehensive history of the health of your pet and to note the progression of any symptoms that have been shown.
 You may also be asked to provide samples of other bodily fluids.

-There is no cure for CPV itself, but instead treatment revolves around easing symptoms and ensuring that further problems such as bacterial infections do not take hold.
-This is usually done in a hospital environment and may involve intravenous fluid therapy, nutrition therapy, anti-sickness medications, antibiotics and anthelmintics.
+Because CPV itself has no sure, treatment revolves around easing symptoms to make your pet more comfortable and ensuring that additional problems such as bacterial infections do not take hold.
+In a hospital environment, your pet can be most comfortable and receive treatments that may include intravenous fluid therapy, nutrition therapy, anti-sickness medications, antibiotics, and anthelmintics.

-Puppies have a lower survival rate because of their underdeveloped immune systems.
-The survival rate for adult dogs is usually around 70%.
-Dogs who do not survive usually succumb to secondary bacterial infections, organ failure from severe dehydration, intestinal hemorrhages or as a result of toxins in the bloodstream.
+Because of their underdeveloped immune systems, puppies have a lower survival rate with CPV.
+For adult dogs, the survival rate is usually around 70%.
+When dogs who do not survive, it is most commonly because of secondary bacterial infections, organ failure from severe dehydration, intestinal hemorrhages or as a result of toxins in the bloodstream.

 Prevention is better than cure!

-As with most illnesses, prevention is almost certainly better than cure.
-Vaccinations against CPV can be done as early as 8 weeks old and puppies should be vaccinated at 8, 12 and 16 weeks, after which they should be kept from socializing with other animals for another fortnight.
-After 16 weeks of age, they should be sufficiently vaccinated to have contact with other animals.
-If your pet is one of the higher-risk breeds your pet may require an extended initial vaccination program.
+vaccinated at 8, 12 and 16 weeks.
+After their vaccination, they should be kept from socializing with other animals for another two weeks.
+By 16 weeks of age, with proper vaccination, they should be sufficiently prepared to have contact with other animals.
+Be sure to check if your pet is one of the higher-risk breeds because they may require an extended initial vaccination program.

-If you are re-homing an older dog then check with the shelter or current owner when it last had a CPV vaccination.
-If you are in any doubt at all then consult with your veterinarian to ensure that your pet receives the correct vaccination program for their requirements.
+When re-homing an older dog, be sure to check with the shelter or current owner when it last had a CPV vaccination.
+If there is doubt at all about proper vaccination, be sure to consult with your veterinarian.
+It is vital to ensure that your pet receives the correct vaccination program for their requirements.

-Dogs that have had CPV need to be kept in isolation for a minimum of two months after the initial recovery stage.
-Your pet will still have a weakened immune system and your veterinarian will be able to advise you on ways that you can boost this.
-Your pet will also prefer an easy to digest diet, and for its food and water to be close by.
-Ensure that you regularly clean all of your dogs’ equipment with non-toxic cleaner.
+Imperative for dogs that have had CPV is a period of being kept in isolation for a minimum of two months after the initial recovery stage because they will still have a weakened immune system.
+Your veterinarian can help advise you on ways that you can boost their immune system, and will recommend a simple diet that’s easy to digest, and for its food and water to be close by.
+Another very important step is to be sure that you regularly clean all of your dogs’ equipment and toys with non-toxic cleaner.

-Unfortunately suffering from CPV does not leave your pet with immunity and there is no guarantee that it will not reoccur.
-Make sure your dog is vaccinated against CPV as soon as possible, and stick to a regular schedule.
+Unfortunately suffering from CPV very much compromising your pet’s immune system, and there is no guarantee that CPV will not reoccur.
+To prevent CPV from ever being a problem, make sure your dog is vaccinated against CPV as soon as possible, and stick to a regular vaccination and check up schedule.